Snowpark Container Services: Working with services

 Copy

 The AS parameter provides the HTTP path to the service code.
-You get this path value from the service code (for example, see service.py in Tutorial 1).
+You get this path value from the service code.
+For example, the following code lines are from service.py in Tutorial 1.

 @app.post("/echo")